 Finally, Vasil optimizes Ouroboros’ Verifiable Random Function (VRF) process.
 Before Vasil, block validation required two VRF functions in every network hop.
 Vasil drops one of these functions, resulting in faster block validation and network syncing times overall.
 Users will experience higher performance without compromising security settings.

-If you’re an ada holder using Cardano for transactions and DApps, you won’t need to do anything.
-Cardano’s unique HFC technology makes upgrades for end users a seamless and fuss-free affair.
-All you’ll have to do is look forward to greater efficiency and faster transaction processing times.
+Vasil arrives in the month of Cardano's fifth anniversary, and represents a step-change in the blockchain's capabilities.
+Yet the regular ada holder using Cardano for transactions and DApps doesn't need to do anything, as it all happens mostly behind the scenes.
+Cardano’s unique Hard Fork Combinator (HFC) technology makes upgrades for end users a seamless and fuss-free affair.
+All they have to do is look forward to greater efficiency and faster transaction processing times!

 At the time of writing, approx. exchange liquidity is nearing 60%.
 While the Cardano Foundation exchange team IOG anticipates this figure will be close to the 80% threshold by the time of the upgrade, users holding their ada on exchanges might experience service disruption if their chosen exchange is yet to update their system at the time of the network upgrade.
 If personal liquidity is important to you, IOG recommends tracking the exchanges that have upgraded or consulting exchange customer support pages.